EconometricInstitute/feb22012-programming-website/data/week2/3-errors-and-exceptions.md

 Let consider some more examples of exceptions.
-For example, an `UnsupportedOperationException` can be raise using the statement `throw new UnsupportedOperationException()`.
+For example, an `UnsupportedOperationException` can be raised using the statement `throw new UnsupportedOperationException()`.
 The following code always throws an exception.

 ```java